wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 Next, we define a couple of functions and structs that will allow us to create certain MD callbacks or to analyse our results.

 ### Trajectory terminator
 Below, we define an MD trajectory terminator, which stops the trajectory when certain conditions are met.
-Here, the trajectory is stopped if H<sub>2</sub> is above 'scat_cutoff' value or if the distance between hydrogens in H<sub>2</sub> is exceeds 'dist_cutoff' value.
+Here, the trajectory is stopped if H<sub>2</sub> is above *scat_cutoff* value or if the distance between hydrogens in H<sub>2</sub> is exceeds *dist_cutoff* value.

 ```jl
 mutable struct TrajectoryTerminator